Bacteria can propel themselves while stuck together

 Our active, diverse group of faculty is enthusiastic, driven and invested in student success.
 Our team is large enough to offer rigorous and comprehensive training but small enough that students receive a lot of personal attention.

 UC Merced's academic structure and physical proximity make collaborative opportunities with other research groups the rule rather than the exception.

 The second-largest program within the School of Natural Sciences, our graduate group celebrates diversity.
-Five of the 13 faculty members are women and 43 percent of our students are either underrepresented minorities or women, which makes our group among the most diverse in the country.
+Seven of the 20 faculty members are women and 43 percent of our students are either underrepresented minorities or women, which makes our group among the most diverse in the country.

 Research-focused undergraduate education

-Undergraduate students at UC Merced have a rare opportunity to take part in scientific research with world-renowned research groups in cutting-edge fields such as atomic, molecular and optical (AMO) physics, soft matter and biophysics, solar energy sciences, nanoscience, or materials science.
+Undergraduate students at UC Merced have a rare opportunity to take part in scientific research with world-renowned research groups in cutting-edge fields such as atomic, molecular & optical (AMO) physics, biological & soft matter physics, condensed matter & nanoscale physics, and solar & energy sciences.
 During the senior year all students work closely with a faculty advisor to design and carry out a research project, with many starting their research work in earlier years.